cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/index.rst

 - :doc:`Procedures <procedures>`
 - :doc:`Services <services>`

-:doc:`Namespaces <namespaces>` are a physical grouping of application and data in CDAP.
+A :doc:`Namespace <namespaces>` is a physical grouping of application and data in CDAP.
 Conceptually, namespaces can be thought of as a partitioning of a CDAP instance.
 All applications and data live in an explicit CDAP namespace.